What Does It Mean to Have a Heart-Shaped Uterus?

-I went in for an ultrasound and when my doctor called with my results, she informed me that my uterus is heart-shaped.
+I went in for an ultrasound and when my doctor called with my results, she informed me that my uterus is shaped like a heart.

 What? was my exact thought at that moment.
 But I suppose since I've loved glitter and pink my entire life, it only made sense that my womb would fit the theme.

 "Does that mean it's just cute?" was the first question I asked.

 "Don't worry too much, honey.
 It's a common abnormality."
 And that was the extent of the explanation I received.